 Each GE award includes a tuition waiver, a stipend, and health insurance benefits.

 - The tuition waiver covers up to sixteen credits per quarter, which easily covers the normal graduate course load.
-For those students who meet the eligibility requirements, tuition waivers for summer quarter courses are also available.
+For those students who meet the eligibility requirements, tuition waivers for summer courses are also available.

 - The stipend is paid to students on a monthly basis.
 Stipend amounts are competitive, at rates determined in part by the contract negotiated by the union, the Graduate Teaching Fellows Federation (GTFF).